GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Google launches new AI-powered meeting room hardware
+  - If you care about remote employees, start tracking their performance
      <hr/>

-      - *Google today announced the Google Meet Series One, a new video conferencing hardware suite for meeting rooms.
-Built in collaboration with Lenovo, the Series One uses high-end cameras and microphones and then marries them with Google’s AI smarts thanks to usin…*
+      - *More than half of U.S. companies now plan on making working from home a permanent option, but most of us don’t know what an optimal business machine with remote operations looks like.*

-  - Waze gets smarter with trip suggestions, lane guidance, traffic notifications and more
+  - Twitter debuts U.S. election hub to help people navigate voting in 2020
       <hr/>

-      - *Google-owned navigation app Waze is gaining a number of new product features as well as a partnership with Amazon Music, the company announced at its first major virtual event, Waze On.
-Among the changes, Waze is gaining personalized recommendations based on …*
+      - *Twitter debuted its election hub on Tuesday, introducing a set of tools to help Americans prepare for the most uncertain election in modern U.S. history.
+The platform will add a new “US Elections” tab in the Explore menu, where the trending tab and other cura…*

-  - European Space Agency awards $153 million contract for its first planetary defense mission
+  - Watch Apple’s hardware event live right here
       <hr/>

-      - *The European Space Agency (ESA) is doing its part to help protect the Earth from any errant asteroids that may threaten terrestrial life, awarding a €129.4 million ($153 million) contract to an industry consortium led by German space company OHB.
-The contract…*
+      - *Apple is holding a keynote today to unveil some new products.
+This time, the company is switching to a virtual event, which means that you’ll be able to watch the event as the company is streaming it live.
+The event starts at 10 a.m.
+PDT (1 p.m. in New York, …*

-  - Black Tech Pipeline proves the 'pipeline problem' isn't real
+  - LanzaTech is developing a small-scale waste biomass gasifier for ethanol production in India
       <hr/>

-      - *The tech industry has become known as a place that is predominantly white and male.
-Contrary to the misguided popular belief, it’s not a pipeline problem as much as it’s a retention problem.
-Black Tech Pipeline, aims to debunk that myth and help support Black…*
+      - *As part of the continuing global rollout of LanzaTech’s technology to capture carbon dioxide emissions and turn those emissions into fuel and chemicals, the company is rolling out a new small-scale waste biomass gasifier in India.
+The new gasifier, which was …*

-  - ZenHub's new automation tools improve developer hand-offs in GitHub
+  - Google launches new AI-powered meeting room hardware
       <hr/>

-       - *ZenHub, the popular project management solution for GitHub users, today announced the launch of its new features for automating hand-offs between teams.
-The idea behind Automated Workflows, as it is called, is to remove some of the manual busywork of updating…*
+       - *Google today announced the Google Meet Series One, a new video conferencing hardware suite for meeting rooms.
+Built in collaboration with Lenovo, the Series One uses high-end cameras and microphones and then marries them with Google’s AI smarts thanks to usin…*

 <br />